HOW DO I GET TO SANDY PARK?

 Entry to seating in the West Grandstand must be made through the North turnstile to gain access to the upper concourse and the South Gate for seating around the pitch circulation areas.

 Seating is readily available for any helpers to sit close by.
-Ready access is available to wheelchair accessible toilets in the West Grandstand and in rear of the East Terrance and behind the North Terrace by the Rubber Crumb.
+Ready access is available to wheelchair accessible toilets in the West Grandstand and in rear of the East Terrance and behind the North Terrace.

 Stewards will take necessary steps to minimise interference in viewing lines for disabled or mobility impaired spectators.